CxZMoE/audioplayer/README.md

 This tool is developed for playing audios.
 It's running under slave mode,so any program written by any language can call it directly.

+# Dependency
+`libbass.so`
+`libbassflac.so`

+you can find them in this repo,please copy it to /lib

 # Usage

 ``` shell